 Stephen King is one of the most popular horror writers of the modern era and has cited Poe as a major influence on his writing.
 As per his masterpiece “The Shining,” he has been inspired by Poe’s short stories: “The Masque of the Red Death,” “The Fall of the House of Usher,” and “The Black Cat.”

 Poe’s science fiction stories heavily influenced H.G.
 Wells.
 Wells’s science fiction stories often feature horror and supernatural elements, similar to Poe’s.
 The mathematical precision and intricacies of machines described by Poe in stories such as “Maezel’s Chess-Player” and “The Pit and the Pendulum” greatly influenced H.G.
 Wells’s writing and shaped his perspective on science fiction.

 Tales of Mystery and Imagination (Edgar Allan Poe) is the debut studio album by British rock band The Alan Parsons Project.
-It was released on 25 June 1976 in the United Kingdom by Charisma Records.
+Charisma Records released it on 25 June 1976 in the United Kingdom.
 The lyrical and musical themes of the album, which are retellings of horror stories and poetry by Edgar Allan Poe, attracted a cult audience.
-The title of the album is taken from the title of a collection of Poe’s macabre stories of the same name.
+The album’s title is taken from the title of a collection of Poe’s macabre stories of the same name.

 Poe’s influence on literature is undeniable, and his work has influenced the horror genre in great heights.
 His stories and poems have been adapted into movies, TV shows, comics, and video games.